 LIT 112 Literature and Film (3-0) 3 hrs.
-Introduces methods of reading, interpreting and analyzing literary works as well as examining methods used in translating those works to the media of film.
-Presents the short story, the novel and the drama in conjunction with their cinematic counterparts.
-Focuses on understanding and appreciating each form on its own and in relation to the other through reading, viewing and writing.
+Introduces methods of reading, interpreting and analyzing literary works as well as examining methods used in translating those works to the medium of film.
+Presents the short story, novel and the drama in conjunction with their cinematic counterparts.
+Relates the development of film to such schools as German expressionism, film verite, etc. Focuses on analysis of each form both on its own and in relation to the others through reading, viewing and writing.